-MTEC will host a Proposers Conference that will be conducted via webinar within the first two weeks after the release of the RPP.
+MTEC will host a Proposers Conference that will be conducted via webinar within two (2) weeks after the release of the RPP.
 Further instructions will be forthcoming via email.
+Offerors are advised to check the MTEC website periodically during the proposal preparation period for any clarifications found in Frequently Asked Questions (FAQ) responses.